Hyperchaotic/weectrl/README.md

 ## weectrl, the library
 ### Functionality
-* Discover devices synchronously or asynchronously.
+* Discover devices synchronously or asynchronously (threaded).
 * Retrieve detailed device information.
 * Switch devices on or off.
 * Cache known devices on disk for quick reload.